theSage21/pseudo-dns/README.md

 pseudo-dns
 ==========

 A django project to provide Pseudo DNS like services.
+*PS*
+I have now learnt of Dynamic DNS.
+Have a look at [no-ip](http://www.noip.com/free) for a better solution than this

 A pseudo DNS service for things like setting up a way to bind a Name to an IP address which changes a lot.
 Used by me to quickly set up a name service for various machines I have to work on.